ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days of Code - Solidity - Log

 ## Day 63: August 27, Thursday
-**Today's Progress**: escrow.sol successfully deployed and terminated on Ropsten but not properly translating price from USD to ETH because of floats.
+**Today's Progress**: escrow.sol successfully deployed and terminated on Ropsten but not properly translating price from USD to ETH because of floats; issues with deployment on Ropsten (may be a Ropsten issue)

 ## Day 62: August 25, Tuesday
 **Today's Progress**: continue working on including USD-ETH price coverter into escrow.sol